leandrob0/inventory--app/README.md

 # Inventory application!

-In this web you can manage an inventory to keep track of your store items and your money.
+In this web you can manage an inventory to keep track of your store items.

 # About